mattblair/social-history-guide-rails/readme.md

 Specifically:

-* Hand-drawn icons and illustrations are copyright KBB
+* Hand-drawn icons and illustrations are copyright [Kate Bingaman-Burt](http://katebingamanburt.com/)
 * Audio files are copyright Know Your City, with permission of the interviewees
 * Photos owned by third-parties which have been licensed for use by Know Your City